kellertk/pwnagotchi-plugin-gpsd/README.md

 # Devices gpsd should collect to at boot time.
 # They need to be read/writeable, either by user gpsd or the group dialout.
 DEVICES="/dev/ttyS0"
+# or, if you want to setup with BlueNMEA on your android phone, with bt-tethering :
+# DEVICES="tcp://192.168.44.1:4352"

 # Other options you want to pass to gpsd
 GPSD_OPTIONS="-n"